 This is simply what you can do with Restrict Content Pro.
 We definitely can’t fit everything that RCP can do with Tutor LMS Pro in just one paragraph, so we have an entire page for it in our documentation here!

 “Alright, which one should I use?”
 Says the Curious Reader

 Okay, I’ve gone on and on about eCommerce and payment models and plugins for far too long and you must be getting impatient by now.
 So let’s get to the part that you clicked this article for picking the right plugin.

 Well, just like everything else in life, there’s no one right answer.
 There’s obviously a reason why each of them are as popular as they are: these options provide something completely unique that the others don’t.

 Here’s a comparison table that we built so that you can make a completely informed decision based on statistics, facts, and reviews.

 Fee Deduction and commissions are 2 mechanisms by which you as the administrator can control the cash flow of your eLearning website.

 Fee Deduction: Fees are deducted directly from the purchased amount and act as the first mechanism that controls your cash flow.
-There are two kinds of fees; fixed fees are predefined amounts deducted directly from the purchase regardless of purchase price.
+There are two kinds of fees; fixed fees are predefined amounts deducted directly from the purchase regardless of the purchase price.
 Percentage fees deduct a set percent from the purchase price.
 This is very useful as fees can help cover fixed costs such as hosting fees, subscription fees, and the cost of buying Tutor LMS Pro.